 - You can work individually or in a pair.
 If you work in a pair, the two of you should submit a single write-up. - (2) Submission instructions: We are using Gradescope for the homework submissions.
 Go to www.gradescope.com to either login or create a new account.
-Use the course code 9P8K49 to register for CS269I.
+Use the course code MZZ2BV to register for CS269I.
 Only one person needs to submit the assignment.
 When submitting, please remember to add your partner's name (if any) in Gradescope. - (3) Please type your solutions if possible.
 We encourage you to use the LaTeX template provided on the course home page. - (4) Write convincingly but not excessively.
 You should be able to fit all of your solutions into two pages, if not less. - (5) Except where otherwise noted, you may refer to the course lecture notes and the specific supplementary readings listed on the course Web page only. - (6) You can discuss the exercises verbally at a high level with other groups.
 And of course, you are encouraged to contact the course staff (via Piazza or office hours) for additional help. - (7) If you discuss solution approaches with anyone outside of your group, you must list their names on the front page of your write-up. - (8) No late assignments will be accepted, but we will drop your lowest exercise set score.

-Lecture 5 Exercises
+Lecture 11 Exercises

-Consider a two-player game in which Alice chooses either action A or action B, and Bob chooses either action C or action D. Recall that an outcome (X, Y) of the game is a Nash equilibrium if each player is playing a best response to the other.
-Equivalently, neither player can increase his or her payoff by unilaterally switching strategies.1 Give an example of a game (with two players with two actions each) that does not have any Nash equilibria.2
+Consider a two-player game in which Alice chooses either action A or action B, and Bob chooses either action C or action D. An outcome (X, Y) of the game (where $X \in \{A, B\}$ and $Y \in \{C, D\}$) is a Nash equilibrium if each player is playing a best response to the other.
+In other words, neither player can increase his or her payoff by unilaterally switching strategies.1 Give an example of a game (with two players with two actions each) that does not have any Nash equilibria.2